Your New Favorite Way to Travel (That You Probably Already Wrote Off): The Southeast Asia Homestay

 3. Komodo Dragons Up Close

-[Once back on the boat, we sped to Rinca Island (one of the 2 islands that still have Komodo dragons living on them)!
+Once back on the boat, we sped to Rinca Island (one of only 2 islands that still have Komodo dragons living on them)!

-The scene approaching the beach with its neverending little pier winding into the ocean, and the bright green cliffs towering above us.
-After a short walk, we were introduced to our official Komodo National Park tour guide (apparently you can’t go into the park without one).
+After a short walk, we were introduced to our official Komodo National Park tour guide (apparently, you can’t go into the park without one).

 The guide gave us a few tips about how to behave while around the venomous lizards, and we set off on a walk through a jungle area and then along the beach.

-The whole way, our guide, armed only with a stick, was answer questions and pointing out the dragons along with other animals.
+The whole way, our guide, armed only with a stick, answered questions and pointed out the dragons along with other animals.

 The dragons are really slow-moving during the day so it’s easy to get a close look at them, and we even got to walk up behind one of them for photos that made my family yell at me later for getting too close!